Support HTS When You Shop

 New Parent Orientation

 HSA partners with the school to help orient new parents to the HTS community.
-Beginning with the New Parent Cocktail Party in the Spring and working during the year through our Peer Families, the HSA is committed to welcoming its newest members.
+Beginning with the New Parent Cocktail Party in the spring, the HSA is committed to welcoming its newest members.

 Parent and Teacher Coffees

-The HSA Coffees are held every Wednesday morning from 7:45-8:30 (weekly through early November and again from April – June in front of the Lower School).
+The HSA Coffees are held informally once a month on the school’s front sidewalk.
 Please stop by after drop off for coffee and fellowship with other parents and guest teachers.

-Volunteers are needed to pickup and setup the weekly coffee from Saxbys.
-Our goal is to have at least four volunteers, making the commitment no more than once per month.
+Volunteers are needed to pickup and setup the monthly coffee.
+Our goal is to have at least one volunteer each month.

 Room Parents are an important part of the HTS community.
-You offer needed support to the teachers and communicate information from the teachers, school, and Home & School Association to the parents.
+Room Parents offer needed support to the teachers and communicate information from the teachers, school, and Home School Association to the parents.
 Responsibilities of Room Parents include:

 - provide support to the teachers